 2. Higan (PC Emulator)

-Originally named bsnes, Higan was initially released in 2004.
+Originally named Bsnes, Higan was initially released in 2004.
 Its first stable version was released in 2020.
-Higan is a cross-platform emulator and is a fairly fluid one at that.
-It is really easy to use and allows the user a lot of breathing room to use it the way they want.
+Higan is a cross-platform emulator and is a reasonably fluid one that is easy to use and allows the user much breathing room to use it how they want.
 One of its most attractive features is its simplicity.
-Higan is compatible with almost all kinds of hardware and is easy to set up.
-It supports most ROMs and emulates numerous console types.
-All in all, it is a great choice for a GBA Emulator if you need something simple, versatile, and easy to use.

 Some of the key features are

-- Apart from GBA games, it supports sport emulation for Famicom, Sega Master System, Gameboy color, Super Famicom, etc.
+• Apart from GBA games, it supports sport emulation for Famicom, Sega Master System, Gameboy Color, Super Famicom, etc.

-- Supportive to multiple consoles
+• Supportive to multiple consoles

-- Easy-peasy setup
+• Easy-peasy setup

-- Better and advance color modifications
+• Better and advanced color modifications

 3. No Cash GBA or No$GBA

-No$GBA initially earned its popularity because of its snappy name, but it has a lot more to offer.
-Though it is still developing and cannot support all games yet, it is still a great option.
 The most captivating feature it has is its optimization.
-No$GBA allows users to optimize the game the way they want to, along with easy configuration.
-Another great feature is that users can run both Game Boy Advance and Nintendo DS games.
+No$GBA allows users to optimize the game how they want, along with easy configuration.
+Another great feature is that users can run Game Boy Advance and Nintendo DS games.
 Additionally, it allows users to save multiple games at once.

 Features

-- Allows controller-support.
+• Allows controller-support.

-- Runs several Nintendo DS games.
+• Runs several Nintendo DS games.

-- User-friendly UI.
+• User-friendly UI.

-- Lets the player configures his game the way he likes.
+• It lets the player configures his game the way he likes.

 Pros of No$GBA

-- Byte measured application.
+• Byte measured application.

-- Upgraded game conveyance with a smooth gaming experience.
+• I upgraded game conveyance with a smooth gaming experience.

-- Backing for playing multiplayer games.
+• I am backing for playing multiplayer games.

-- Save your game to play from the equivalent timestamp once more.
+• Save your game to play from the equivalent timestamp once more.

-- Supports Nintendo DS alongside GBA.
+• Supports Nintendo DS alongside GBA.

 Cons of No$GBA

-- Not cross-stage, it needs support for Linux and Mac.
+• Not cross-stage; it needs support for Linux and Mac.

 Visit: No$GBA